 - acquire a blank optical disc

-- acquire the ISO file of the desired Puppy Linux, e.g. Puppy 5 (or QuickSet edition with extra keyboard support)
+- acquire the ISO file of the desired Puppy Linux, e.g. Puppy 5 (or Puppy 5 QuickSet edition with multi-lingual keyboard support)

-- write (burn) the ISO file to a blank optical disc
+- write (burn) the ISO file to optical disc

-How to write (burn) the ISO file to optical disc when within Microsoft Windows
+Writing (burn) the ISO file to optical disc within Windows

 Use the free program BurnCDCC (single file)